TopperDEL/Shardinator/README.md

 # What does it cost?
 Shardinator is free and Open Source!
 You only pay for the storage and bandwith you use.
 You get 25 GB for free if you [make an account on Storj](https://storj.io/signup)!
 After you've used the free quota you pay $0.004 per GiB for storing your files.
 If you download them again you pay $0.007 per GiB for egress bandwith - 25GB per month are free, too.

+# Current state
+The app is under heavy development!
+You may build it yourself using Visual Studio 2022 and .Net 8.
+Expect bugs and glitches!
+PR's and contributions are welcome!